aarons/obsidian-simple-note-chat/test-vault/Welcome.md

-Hello!

-Could you tell me a haiku about rainbows?
+Could you tell me a story about a boy with only ten words?

 <hr>

-Sure, here is a haiku about rainbows:

-Soft after the rain,
-Colors arch across the sky,
-Hope's gentle promise.
+He saw the star.
+Whispered wish.
+Sky blinked.
+Lost one.
+Found joy.
+Lived.
+Loved.
+Remembered.
+Gone.

 <hr>